JoosepAlviste/JoosepAlviste.github.io/src/pages/blog/thorgate-spa.md

 can start building our small application!

 I would like to create a simple Parrot reference web app that can be used to keep track of interesting parrots.
-Each user can create parrots and see a list of their parrots.
+Each user can add parrots and see a list of their parrots.
 We'll make sure that server-side rendering works and make use of some of the interesting technologies included in the project template.

 ### Showing parrots

 Let's start with showing the user their saved parrots.
-Since we already have users and authentication set up, then we don't need to spend too much effort on getting the current user's personal parrots.
+Since we already have users and authentication set up, then we don't need to put too much effort into getting the current user's personal parrots.

 Firstly, it's a good idea to create a superuser account for development.
 We would normally call `python manage.py createsuperuser` to create a superuser in Django, but since we're running everything inside Docker, then it would be a bit trickier.
-Something like this: `docker-compose run --rm django python manage.py createsuperuser` would do the trick.
+Something like this would do the trick: `docker-compose run --rm django python manage.py createsuperuser`.
 But who can remember that?
 In order to make it easier for everyone, the `Makefile` includes a useful alias for running management commands: `make docker-manage cmd="createsuperuser"`.
 Now we can either click on "Admin panel" in the navbar or go to `http://127.0.0.1:8000/adminpanel/` to see the Django admin page.

 Let's create a new app `parrots`!